 To change video quality settings, simply access Netflix from your web browser and click on the profile image in the top-right corner of the window.
 Then, in the drop-down menu, select "Your Account".
 On the "My Profile" page, select "Playback settings" in the "My Profile" section.
 From there, you can manually select the video quality of your Netflix stream.
 In the case where you're experiencing lag, you're going to want to switch it to "Low" (you may have to wait up to 8 hours for the changes to be processed).

-If you want to do the opposite and maximize your Netflix stream, check out our guide to speeding up your Netflix stream.Back to top
+If you want to do the opposite and maximise your Netflix stream, check out our guide to speeding up your Netflix stream.Back to top

 Netflix Australia frequently asked questions

 A: Yes, you will find that a large number of titles available through Netflix is available in HD.
 Of course, this quality will only be evident if you are streaming the video to an HD-equipped television.